ShivamBunge/KBC_game/README.md

 # KBC_game
-Millonaire/KBC like game using Python( Tkinter/Pygame)
+This is a Millonaire/KBC like game built using Python( Tkinter+ Pygame).

-The directory for the main file is venv\KBC.py
+The directory for the main file is venv\KBC.py  .

+Download the project as zip and run the KBC.py file.